 (4) If either party neglect to appear personally or by counsel or solicitor on the date and at the time for hearing, and proof is made to the satisfaction of the magistrate that the said parties were duly served with notice of such hearing, the magistrate may —

-(a) where the registered proprietor of the land or premises fails to appear, determine the dispute in favour of the Commissioner or local authority without any further hearing;
+(a) where the registered proprietor of the land or premises fails to appear, determine the dispute in favour of the CEO or local authority without any further hearing;

-(b) where the Commissioner or the local authority, as the case may be, fails to appear, hear and determine the dispute, or adjourn the hearing of the same to some other date.
+(b) where the CEO or the local authority, as the case may be, fails to appear, hear and determine the dispute, or adjourn the hearing of the same to some other date.

 (5) On the hearing and determination of the dispute the magistrate may make such order as to costs to be paid by either party to the other party as he may think just.

-(6) On the hearing of the dispute the Commissioner or the local authority, as the case may be, shall be heard first, as if he were a plaintiff in an action, and the hearing of the dispute shall proceed as nearly as may be according to the procedure and rules of evidence relating to a trial of an action in the Local Court.
+(6) On the hearing of the dispute the CEO or the local authority, as the case may be, shall be heard first, as if he were a plaintiff in an action, and the hearing of the dispute shall proceed as nearly as may be according to the procedure and rules of evidence relating to a trial of an action in the Local Court.

 (7) The Rules of the Local Court shall insofar as they are applicable and not inconsistent with these regulations, apply to the hearing and determination of disputes hereunder.

+[Regulation 4 amended in Gazette 29 Dec 2006 p.
+5910]

 5. Magistrates certificate

-Where upon the hearing of a dispute under and as provided for in Regulation 4 of these regulations, the magistrate determines the dispute in favour of the Commissioner or the local authority, the magistrate shall sign and deliver to the Commissioner or the local authority, as the case may be, a certificate of his determination in accordance with Form G in the Appendix to these regulations.
+Where upon the hearing of a dispute under and as provided for in Regulation 4 of these regulations, the magistrate determines the dispute in favour of the CEO or the local authority, the magistrate shall sign and deliver to the CEO or the local authority, as the case may be, a certificate of his determination in accordance with Form G in the Appendix to these regulations.

+[Regulation 5 amended in Gazette 29 Dec 2006 p.
+5910-11.]

 6. Application for registration

-(1) After receipt of a certificate of determination from the magistrate as provided for in Regulation 5 of these regulations, the Commissioner or the local authority may at any time make application in writing in accordance with Form C in the Appendix to these regulations to the Registrar of Titles, the Registrar of Deeds or the Under Secretary for Lands, as the case may require, for registration of the charge in accordance with the terms of the said certificate of determination.
+(1) After receipt of a certificate of determination from the magistrate as provided for in Regulation 5 of these regulations, the CEO or the local authority may at any time make application in writing in accordance with Form C in the Appendix to these regulations to the Registrar of Titles or the Registrar of Deeds and Transfers, as the case may require, for registration of the charge in accordance with the terms of the said certificate of determination.

 (2) Such application shall be accompanied by —